Available Mon-Fri, 9am-6pm ET | Call 800-970-1964

 A handful of states have their own rules around when you can enroll in a Medicare supplement without undergoing medical underwriting.

-Six states allow you to change your Medicare supplement without underwriting each year around your birthday.
-The enrollment windows range from 31 days to 91 days.
+Some states allow you to change your Medicare supplement without underwriting each year around your birthday.
+The enrollment windows range from 31 days to 93 days.
 You can use this time to enroll in the same plan (but with a different company) or a plan that provides less coverage (like switching from Plan F to Plan G).

 The four states with year-round open enrollment are: